Chapter 57 BWV 172 Erschallet, ihr Lieder, erklinget, ihr Saiten!

 The fifty-seventh cantata of the cycle for Whitsunday.

 It has been suggested that Bach may have intended C 172 and C 59 to have been performed on the same day, one before and the other after the sermon.
-It is also possible that the latter work was never intended to form part of the church service.
-The use of the same hymn tune in the fifth movement of C 172 and the third of C 59 and the setting of the same text as the second and first movements of each work would suggest that they were not conceived for the same service.
+It is also possible that the latter work was composed for a different service; we simply do not know the circumstances and can only surmise.
+However, the use of the same hymn tune in the fifth movement of C 172 and the third of C 59 and the setting of the same text as the second movement of the former and first of the latter, might suggest that they were not conceived for the same service.

 The orchestra consists of strings and continuo (with a bassoon, only in a doubling role but adding ′bite′ to the bass line), three trumpets and drums.
 A flute and oboe double the first violins in at least one performance but seem to have been unavailable for others where the oboe obbligato from the duet was allocated to the organ.
 Nevertheless, the absence of woodwind is well compensated for by the trio of trumpets in the first and third movements.

-The first verse is another of those which allows Bach to create an explicit musical portrait of that which the words describe.
-They call for a resounding of songs and strings in this, the happiest of hours, and Bach provides an immediate example, although initially we might be forgiven for assuming that the call had been for resonating trumpets!
+The first verse is another of those which provides an opportunity for Bach to create an explicit musical portrait of the textual description.
+It calls for a resounding of songs and strings in this, the happiest of hours, and Bach provides an immediate example, although initially we might have expected that the call had been for resonating trumpets!
 The choral writing is uncluttered, with a minimum of contrapuntal complexity and the maximum of chordal articulation suggesting the massed, joyous cries of the multitude.
 Sparse but fastidious placing of string and brass chords support the choir with delicate flashes of colour, keeping the momentum ever moving.
-These interventions have particular musical significance when the choir has sustained four-part chords that allow brief moments of reflection upon this gayest of celebrations, that of the Whitsunday Pentecost.
+These interventions have particular musical significance when the choir has sustained four-part chords accentuating these ‘most blessed times’.

 It is a da capo movement and the middle section, from bar 76, informs us—-God prepares our souls like temples.
-The voices enter in imitation, beginning with the basses and working upwards, the emphasis placed solidly upon God′s role in doing this on our behalves.
+The voices enter in imitation, beginning with the basses and working upwards, the emphasis placed firmly upon the metaphor of ‘building’ the temples.

 The word bereiten—-to prepare or make ready—- is articulated in two passages of complicated interconnecting melismas in all four parts (from bars 97 and 111).
 Each of the two main vocal blocks begins with imitation involving all four voices, firstly from bottom to top (B, T, A, S) and secondly from top to bottom.
 This would have appealed to Bach′s sense of balance and order; furthermore it may have been designed to suggest the universality of the message being conveyed.
 The rhythmic dexterities of the strings, continuo and choir (the trumpets are silent in this section, presumably preparing for their joyous return) give the distinct impression that the cleansing of the soul may be a complex and intricate process!